r-three/common-pile/uspto/README.md

 #### Usage
 1. Ensure you are in the correct directory structure:
     1. The script expects to be run from the parent directory of the `uspto` directory.
-    2. Inside the `uspto` directory, there should be a `mathml-to-latex` directory with the Node.js server script.

 #### Running the Script:
 - Make sure the script has execute permissions.
 If not, run: